Akalizap/alu-zero_day/git/README.md

-This is the git project directory
+This directory contains code files